1. Home

 If tariffs generate less revenue in 2026, the Treasury will likely increase long-term debt issuance to plug the shortfall, thereby boosting supply and nudging the term premium up despite Fed rate cuts.
 This split—easing short-term while tightening longer out—might force the Fed into deeper cuts to keep markets steady, dragging real yields lower and cementing gold as a go-to hedge.

-According to the World Gold Council, global gold demand reached 1,313 tones in the third quarter of 2025, the strongest quarterly total on record.
+According to the World Gold Council, global gold demand reached 1,313 tonnes in the third quarter of 2025, the strongest quarterly total on record.
 This surge was driven by strong investment demand, including purchases through exchange-traded funds, bars and coins, as well as significant buying by central banks.
 Geopolitical shifts and de-dollarization are driving diversification, with China, India, and Japan leading the trend.

 • China: Surging institutional gold demand from insurers' pilot allocations and sovereign custody plans drives diversification amid trade tensions and de-dollarization push.